standard-for-public-code/standard-for-public-code/introduction.md

 It is not aimed at public organizations' end users (residents or citizens), journalists or academics.

 ## Further reading
-- Whitepaper about public code titled: ["Modernising Public Infrastructure with Free Software"](https://download.fsfe.org/campaigns/pmpc/PMPC-Modernising-with-Free-Software.pdf)
+- ["Modernising Public Infrastructure with Free Software" whitepaper](https://download.fsfe.org/campaigns/pmpc/PMPC-Modernising-with-Free-Software.pdf) by the Free Software Foundation Europe

 ## Get involved